 If you think that balancing your cash register drawer is similar to balancing your checkbook, in that you can get away with not doing it for some time, you’re sorely mistaken.

-Understanding how to balance a cash register drawer daily, and throughout the day, is as important a part of your routine as unlocking your front door.
-But if you’re used to just opening your cash drawer, depositing that money and not thinking twice about it, you’re doing yourself a great disservice.
+Balancing your cash drawer is as important a part of your routine as unlocking your front door and should be done at least daily if not multiple times a day.
+But if you’re used to just opening your cash drawer, depositing that money, and not thinking twice about it, you’re doing yourself a great disservice.
 In this post, we break down why it’s important to, and how you can, balance your cash drawer like a pro.

 Why should you balance your cash drawer?

 Even though it is a cash drawer and you do have to be concerned with cash flow within your business, balancing your cash drawer has to do with all kinds of payment methods including credit cards and checks.
 Mobile payment methods like Apple Pay are becoming increasingly popular and need to be accounted for as well.
 This makes sure all of the profit your business brings in is accounted for and gives you a clear picture of where your business is financially.

 Though you might have the utmost confidence and trust in your employees (perhaps even viewing them as family), it’s imperative that businesses that deal with cash transactions implement cash-handling procedures.
 These practices not only protect you as a business owner, but also your staff by holding all parties accountable to what goes in and out of your register.
 The most important reason you need to balance your cash drawer is to prevent shortages due to inaccurate cash handling or theft.
 But you also want to make sure that your staff is providing sufficient change to customers and that you never have too much cash on hand.